 Inspecting a Run

-Once a run has samples, four commands let you look at it from different angles — from a one-line leaderboard down to individual machine instructions.
+Once a run has samples or cooperating target spans, five commands let you look at it from different angles — from a one-line leaderboard down to individual machine instructions.
 They all read the current aggregator state, so they work on a run that is still recording.

 stax top